chatpire/chatgpt-web-share/README.md

 A web application that allows multiple users to share a ChatGPT account at the same time, developed using FastAPI and Vue3.
 It can be used for sharing or renting a ChatGPT account among friends.
 It supports ChatGPT Plus, setting conversation models, and user request limits.

-**3.15 Update: Version 0.2.0 supports GPT-4!** Now you can share a ChatGPT Plus account with your friends and use GPT-4 together.
+**3.15 Update: Now supports GPT-4!** You can share a ChatGPT Plus account with your friends and use GPT-4 together.

 ![screenshot](screenshot.en.jpeg)